There are so many ways to volunteer at Rung!

 Rung’s Social Capital Volunteer Program:

-Rung Mentoring Partners will engage in a year-long volunteer commit as they serve in the “mentor” role.
+Rung Mentoring Partners will engage in a year-long volunteer commitment as they serve in the “mentor” role.
 A mentoring partner will work to aid in the advancement of a Rung member’s progress toward meeting career goals by providing advice, feedback, and guidance along their career development journey and help to expand a Rung member’s professional network by suggesting and facilitating useful introductions and connections related to the targeted career goals.

 Social Capital Volunteers will share their career experience in an exploratory way with Rung members.
 Career Circles are built for individuals who currently work in the following industries: health care, technology, or customer service.
 Within a Career Circle, a volunteer can expect to share a basic overview of the work they do in their various industry and answer questions from Rung members regarding a “typical day in the life” in their specific industry.